 - In Pirates of the Caribbean: At World's End, this trope is Played for Laughs when the midget crewmember charges up a ramp, fires a gigantic blunderbuss, and is thrown back down the ramp.

-- ¡Three Amigos!.
-When Ned Nederlander has his showdown with the German pilot, El Guapo's 2nd in command Jefe replaces his normal revolver with a much larger and more powerful pistol.
-When Ned fires it he's blown backwards about 10 yards.
+- ¡Three Amigos!: When Ned Nederlander has his showdown with the German pilot, El Guapo's second-in-command Jefe replaces his normal revolver with a much larger and more powerful pistol.
+When Ned fires it, he's blown backwards about 10 yards.

 - In The Bands of Mourning, gunsmith Ranette makes for Wax an especially powerful shotgun, with heavy loads meant to take out Pewterarms or Koloss-Blooded.
 Wax describes the shells as nearly as big as a man's wrist.
+Recoil isn't an issue for Wax because he can anchor himself by temporarily increasing his weight, but for anyone without this power, the gun is almost as dangerous to the user.
 This trope happens twice during a Traintop Battle: the first time is Downplayed, as the bandit firing Wax's new shotgun merely breaks his hand trying to shoot it from the hip.
 Moments later, Steris tries firing the gun from a properly braced and kneeling position, and is thrown off the train entirely.
 Later, the gun finally gets used for (more or less) it's intended purpose: Wax fires it at an enemy Coinshot, who is Blown Across the Room without even touching the bullet (he tried Pushing it away from him, but it was too massive and moving too fast, so the Coinshot himself had to move).

 - BattleTech: The Heavy Gauss Rifle forces any 'Mech less than 100 tons (the normal maximum weight for a 'Mech) to make a Piloting roll or fall if it moves and fires the weapon in the same turn.
 Particularly ludicrous on the BZK-F7 Hollander II.
 It's got the second-worst possible Piloting difficulty to remain upright, and if it does fall, the fall damage is enough to destroy its rear armor (if it lands on its back) and probably score a critical hit, which has a high chance at detonating the Heavy Gauss Rifle which explodes with enough force to gut the 'Mech outright.